 Chill is a family-friendly holiday event held on the ground of the Queen Mary.
 The ice theme of the original Chill festival has been updated into Alice in Winterland.
 Rides, a huge ice slide, and a Santas Village are all designed as a place where families can enjoy the holidays together.

 Nearby Queen Mary Attractions

 Aquarium of the Pacific houses over 12,000 sea animals displayed by area of origin.
-Visiting the Queen Mary and Aquarium of the Pacific is a great way to spend a day.
+Visiting this historic ship and Aquarium of the Pacific is a great way to spend a day.